trentlarson/P2P-Docs/README.md

 * Automated test: ruby Resources/test/ruby/settings.rb (and check that there is no output)
 * Try things on the test page: click on the gear at the top right (may require a 'Cancel' on first screen), scroll to the bottom, move the mouse to the right, then down under the last text on the screen until the cursor shows something clickable, then click, and select a test
-* Create different repository configurations
+* Create different repository configurations (some covered by the previous item):
     * empty ones
     * add/remove funny names; add/remove duplicate names
     * - combinations: empty repo, repo w/ files, repo w/ dirs, repo w/ files & dirs, recursively